Home Castor & Pollux

 Click here for full review

-Castor & Pollux Organix Wet Canned dog food Is considered a moderate risk dog food.
+APPEARS TO BE DISCONTINUED: Castor & Pollux Organix Wet Canned dog food Is considered a moderate risk dog food.
 There are 6 recipes that average 36% protein and 267% carbohydrate as calculated on a dry matter basis.
 The ingredient quality score loses points for having high carbohydrates, excessive added vitamins and minerals and using plant protein.
 There are ingredient safety concerns as it’s a highly processed canned food, and one of the recipes contains rice.

 Castor & Pollux Organix Canned Benefits